smxi/dotfiles/README.txt

 Kate:
 kateschema: use inport feature to import into kate code editor.
 * dark-1 is the working dark scheme.
+Global colors.
+Languages adjusted: Perl, Bash, PHP.

 This will be updated routinely as it's adapted to be more usable than most of the default dark schemes.

 * vim-dark-custom.kateschema is a modified and more readable version of the vim (dark) schema.
 Note that it is not done, unfortunately.